polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 *Figure: The one in green is the LHS to be packed into a buffer that will reside in L2, and the RHS in blue will reside in L1.*.

-To accomplish automatically with MLIR, instead of calling the -affine-data-copy-generate pass, we will just use the underlying utility [mlir::affineDataCopyGenerate](https://github.com/tensorflow/mlir/blob/a4b11eba615c87b9253f61d9b66f02839490e12b/include/mlir/Transforms/LoopUtils.h#L186) to place copies at the right depths.
+To perform the packing automatically with MLIR, instead of calling the -affine-data-copy-generate pass, we will just use the underlying utility [mlir::affineDataCopyGenerate](https://github.com/tensorflow/mlir/blob/a4b11eba615c87b9253f61d9b66f02839490e12b/include/mlir/Transforms/LoopUtils.h#L186) to place copies at the right depths.
 For the purpose of this tutorial, we